szpuszi/MQ-2-gas-detector/README.md

 - basic soldering kit (iron, solder, wire cutters)
 - PCB (can order on websites like JLCPCB, files for them are in Manufacturing Files.zip folder)
 - USBasp
+- maybe some jumper wires or some wires (not necesarry)

 ### Manufacturing Notes🏭:
 <small> All files required for production are included here [Download Manufacturing Files.zip](./Manufacturing%20Files.zip) </small>